Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Results and Discussion

-The OIF-800ZR standard~\cite{OIF800ZR2024} specifies four distinct frequency tones $\Delta f(t)$.
-These tones, illustrated in Fig.~\ref{fig:oif800}, define the parameters $f_{\mathrm{pk\text{-}pk}}$ (vertical axis) and $f_j$ (horizontal axis) in Eq. (\ref{eq:freq}).
 In the first simulation round, we apply these four tones in three extreme operating conditions (scenarios (a) to (c)) representative of optical satellite links, which are independently assessed by varying one stress condition at a time.
 The numerical values implemented in the four scenarios are presented in Table \ref{tab:simulation_scenarios}.
 Scenario~(a) corresponds to a large $f_{\textrm{mean}}$, as typically encountered in LEO-LEO inter-satellite links \cite{vieira2023modulation}.
 Scenario~(b) addresses low signal-to-noise ratio (SNR) conditions, which are characteristic of links traversing the Earth’s atmosphere, such as LEO-OGS or OGS-LEO links \cite{zhu2002free,andrews2005laser}.
 Finally, scenario~(c) considers an operation at a low symbol rate, which can occur in the context of distance-adaptive transmission \cite{chatzidiamantis2011adaptive,djordjevic2009communication}.